ALIENK9/BigDataExercises/Clustering1.md

 ### Description

-Show that the Farthest-first traversal algorithm can be implemented to run in $O(N · k)$ time.
+Show that the Farthest-First Traversal algorithm can be implemented to run in $O(N · k)$ time.

 **Hint**: make sure that in each iteration *i* of the first for-loop each point $p \in P \setminus S$ knows its closest center among $c_1, c_2, . . . , c_{i−1}$ and the distance from such a center.